Regional Grants of $5,000 (including GST) are available for each of the five regional areas of Queensland.

 To be eligible for funding your submission must respond to the selection criteria outlined below.

 LodgementPlease complete the online application forms and submit.
 Notification of grant outcomes will be issued early July 2019.
-No late applications will be accepted.
+GRANTS NOW CLOSED FOR 2019.

 Examples of organisations eligible for funding under the Child Protection Week Grants include: